KhAlamdar11/ReynoldsSwarmSim/README.md

 Results can be visualized in real-time using RViz.
 Ensure the `visualize` parameter is set to `True` and use the provided RViz configuration to observe the boids' behaviors, trajectories, and interactions with obstacles.

-Results can be visualized in real-time using RViz.
-Ensure the `visualize` parameter is set to `True` and use the provided RViz configuration to observe the boids' behaviors, trajectories, and interactions with obstacles.

 ## Contributing

 We welcome contributions to the package.